glc12125/CarND-Behavioral-Cloning-P3/writeup.md

 ![traning mse error](writeup_images/training_loss.png)

+As can be seen from the above chart, starting from 7th epoch, the model is kind off overfitting.
+So the best stopping point is 7th epoch.

 After this training, the car was driving down the road all the time on the [first](video.mp4) and [second](video2.mp4) track.
 You can view a higher resolution of the two recordings from the two links below:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=-WaWYfsJiFU